-- (a) (i) the unaudited condensed consolidated interim financial statements of the Issuer prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" as at and for the six months ended 30 June 2023, together with the review report thereon as set out on pages 76 to 121 and pages 123 and 124 (the "2023 Half-Yearly Financial Statements"), (ii) the section titled "Our Strategic Progress" on page 9 and (iii) the sections listed in the "Operating and Financial Review and Risk Management" section of this Base Prospectus, in each case of the interim financial report of the Issuer for the six months ended 30 June 2023 (the "2023 Half-Yearly Financial Report"), which has been previously published; - (b) (i) the audited consolidated financial statements of the Issuer prepared in accordance with IFRS, as adopted by the European Union as at and for the financial year ended 31 December 2022, together with the audit report thereon as set out on pages 211 to 352 (the "2022 Financial Statements"), (ii) the sections titled "Board of Directors" and "Executive Committee" on pages 78 to 83, (iii) the sections titled "Our Strategic Progress" and "Our Strategy in Action" on pages 16 to 21, and (iv) the sections listed in the "Operating and Financial Review and Risk Management" section of this Base Prospectus, in each case of the annual financial report of the Issuer for the year ended 31 December 2022 (the "2022 Annual Financial Report"), which has been previously published; - (c) (i) the audited consolidated financial statements of the Issuer prepared in accordance with IFRS, as adopted by the European Union as at and for the financial year ended 31 December 2021, together with the audit report thereon as set out on pages 217 to 366 (the "2021 Financial Statements" and, together with the 2023 Half-Yearly Financial Statements and the 2022 Financial Statements, the "Financial Statements"), and (ii) the sections listed in the "Operating and Financial Review and Risk Management" section of this Base Prospectus, in each case of the annual financial report of the Issuer for the year ended 31 December 2021 (the "2021 Annual Financial Report"), which has been previously published; - (d) the 31 March 2023 Pillar 3 disclosures of the Group, which have been previously published; - (e) the 31 December 2022 Pillar 3 disclosures of the Group, which have been previously published; - (f) the terms and conditions of the Notes as contained in pages 124 to 173 of the base prospectus dated 16 September 2022 in respect of the Programme; - (g) the terms and conditions of the Notes as contained in pages 134 to 171 of the base prospectus dated 2 April 2019 in respect of the Programme; and - (h) the terms and conditions of the Notes as contained in pages 224 to 263 of the base prospectus dated 2 October 2018 in respect of the Programme, save that any statement contained herein, or in a document all or the relative portion of which is incorporated by reference herein, shall be deemed to be modified or superseded for the purpose of this Base Prospectus to the extent that a statement contained herein or in any such document, all or the relative portion of which is deemed to be incorporated by reference herein, modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
+- (a) the unaudited condensed consolidated interim financial statements of the Issuer prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" as at and for the six months ended 30 June 2022, together with the review report thereon as set out on pages 79 to 122 and page 124 (the "2022 Half-Yearly Financial Statements"), (ii) the section titled "Our Strategy" on page 13 and (iii) the sections listed in the "Operating and Financial Review and Risk Management" section of this Base Prospectus, in each case of the interim financial report of the Issuer for the six months ended 30 June 2022 (the "2022 Half-Yearly Financial Report"), which has been previously published; - (b) the audited consolidated financial statements of the Issuer prepared in accordance with IFRS, as adopted by the European Union for the financial year ended 31 December 2021, together with the audit report thereon as set out on pages 217 to 366 (the "2021 Financial Statements"), (ii) the sections titled "Board of Directors" and "Executive Committee" on pages 36 to 41, (iii) the section titled "Our Strategy" on pages 18 to 25, and (iv) the sections listed in the "Operating and Financial Review and Risk Management" section of this Base Prospectus, in each case of the annual financial report of the Issuer for the year ended 31 December 2021 (the "2021 Annual Financial Report"), which has been previously published; - (c) the audited consolidated financial statements of the Issuer prepared in accordance with IFRS, as adopted by the European Union for the financial year ended 31 December 2020, together with the audit report thereon as set out on pages 215 to 360 (the "2020 Financial Statements" and, together with the 2022 Half-Yearly Financial Statements and the 2021 Financial Statements, the "Financial Statements"), and (ii) the sections listed in the "Operating and Financial Review and Risk Management" section of this Base Prospectus, in each case of the annual financial report of the Issuer for the year ended 31 December 2020 (the "2020 Annual Financial Report"), which has been previously published; - (d) the 30 June 2022 Pillar 3 disclosures of the Group, which have been previously published; - (e) the 31 December 2021 Pillar 3 disclosures of the Group, which have been previously published; - (f) the terms and conditions of the Notes as contained in pages 134 to 171 of the base prospectus dated 2 April 2019 in respect of the Programme; and - (g) the terms and conditions of the Notes as contained in pages 224 to 263 of the base prospectus dated 2 October 2018 in respect of the Programme, save that any statement contained herein, or in a document all or the relative portion of which is incorporated by reference herein, shall be deemed to be modified or superseded for the purpose of this Base Prospectus to the extent that a statement contained herein or in any such document, all or the relative portion of which is deemed to be incorporated by reference herein, modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Base Prospectus.